jameywine/realtek-doc/README.md

 - Some fragments from the TP-Link BE550 GPL.
 It has several drivers for Realtek PHYs that are mainly used on non-Realtek platforms.
 Download from https://www.tp-link.com/en/support/download/
 - The most recent SDK from 2022 is based on the D-Link DMS-1250 GPL source.
 It contains a lot of modern PHY code for RTL8218E, RTL8224, RTL8261 and RTL8264.
 Download from https://tsd.dlink.com.tw/GPL.asp
 - An older SDK from 2016 is based on the Zyxel XGS1210-12 GPL source.
 It contains code for a totally unknown RTL8284 PHY.
 Download can be requested from https://www.zyxel.com/global/en/form/gpl-oss-software-notice
 - The very recent SDK from 2023 is based on the Cudy GP3000 GPL source.
 It contains code for RTL960x and Cortina chips.
 Download from https://www.cudy.com/pages/download-center/gp3000-1-0
+- The Zyxel XMG-1915 U-Boot SDK was added because it includes some very special serdes setup.
+See [here](plappermaul/realtek-doc/blob/main/sources/uboot-xmg1915/src/dal/longan/dal_longan_construct.c)

 PHY Direct Links